 Surgical lasers provide greater accuracy and precision than traditional treatment methods.
 They make it easier for your dentist to conserve bone and tooth tissue during surgery, making the procedure it less invasive.

-Dental lasers also cause less bleeding and swelling than traditional methods do, reducing patient discomfort and healing time after the procedure.
+Dental lasers are also believed to cause less bleeding and swelling than traditional methods, helping to reduce patient discomfort and healing time after the procedure.

-In many cases, this can also eliminate the need for local anaesthetic during the procedure itself, which in turn reduces the duration of your appointment.
+In many cases, this can also eliminate the need for local anesthetic during the procedure itself, which in turn reduces the duration of your appointment.

-And since there is no need for local anaesthetic, we can often perform procedures that once required separate appointments together in a single appointment.
+And since there is no need for local anesthetic, we can often perform procedures that once required separate appointments together in a single appointment.

 How do dental lasers work?